agustif/ETL/README.md

 You could also build a WebSocket extractor endpoint if you're getting fancy with real-time data.

+**Transformations**
+You can use several transformations after your extractor, they can modify and shape the data as you please, but you always need to return this and add your modifications to the results, so it's available to the next transformation if available, or to the finished call to show the final results.

 **Loaders**

 No real loaders where implemented, in our case, you could save the JSON as a file to the FS, or insert into a local or external database, or do N things with your pipeline data.